 - A play dough alternative (although its great, its fun to throw in something else sometimes) is cloud dough.
 The texture is awesome and the kids will love to explore it.

-If you’re itching for more toddler activities, there’s 50 of them to be inspired by, and a lot of them can be done indoors too!
+If you’re itching for more toddler activities, here’s 50 of them to be inspired by.
+Many of these can be done indoors too!

 Quiet time activities for preschoolers are great indoor activities for these kind of days too!